DallanQ/race_for_the_galaxy/Manual.md

 #### Produce Good (page 11)

-> Image of four cards with colors blue, brown. green and yellow
+> Image of four cards with colors blue, brown. green and yellow.

 Produce a good on this world (if it does not have a good on it).

 #### Produce Windfall Good (page 11)

-> Image of a card with four shapes in blue, brown, green and yellow, an arrow pointing right and a circle with colors blue, brown, green, yellow , a center color of white and an inner ring of color red and black
+> Image of a card with four shapes in blue, brown, green and yellow, an arrow pointing right and a circle with colors blue, brown, green, yellow , a center color of white and an inner ring of color red and black.

 The player produces a good on one of their windfall worlds (a circle with colors blue, brown, green, yellow , a center color of white and an inner ring of color red and black) without a good on it.

 #### Produce Specific Windfall (page 11)

-> Image of a blue card, an arrow pointing right and a blue circle with a center color of white and an inner ring of color red and black
+> Image of a blue card, an arrow pointing right and a blue circle with a center color of white and an inner ring of color red and black.

-> Image of a brown card, an arrow pointing right and a brown circle with a center color of white and an inner ring of color red and black
+> Image of a brown card, an arrow pointing right and a brown circle with a center color of white and an inner ring of color red and black.

-> Image of a green card, an arrow pointing right and a green circle with a center color of white and an inner ring of color red and black
+> Image of a green card, an arrow pointing right and a green circle with a center color of white and an inner ring of color red and black.

-> Image of a yellow card, an arrow pointing right and a yellow circle with a center color of white and an inner ring of color red and black
+> Image of a yellow card, an arrow pointing right and a yellow circle with a center color of white and an inner ring of color red and black.

 The player produces a good on one of their windfall worlds of the specified kind (icon of a blue box, green box, brown box, yellow box) without a good on it.

 #### Draw (page 11)

-> Image of a hand holding a card with 1 inside
+> Image of a hand holding a card with 1 inside.

-> Image of a hand holding a card with 2 inside
+> Image of a hand holding a card with 2 inside.

  Draw 1 or 2 Cards.

 #### Produce Good And Draw (page 11)

-> Image of a blue card and a hand holding a card with 1 inside
+> Image of a blue card and a hand holding a card with 1 inside.

-> Image of a brown card and a hand holding a card with 1 inside
+> Image of a brown card and a hand holding a card with 1 inside.

-> Image of a green card and a hand holding a card with 2 inside
+> Image of a green card and a hand holding a card with 2 inside.

 Produce a good on this world (if it does not have a good on it) and then draw 1 or 2 cards.
 Do not draw any cards if no good was produced.